tl-its-umich-edu/gai_grader/README.md

    > Make a new key, and copy the key for use in accessing the API.
 (If using the Azure UM endpoint, please ref ____ for steps)

+2. Use `requirements.txt` to install the needed Python libraries for running all the scripts.
+Run the command:
+   > pip install -r requirements.txt

-2. Use the `.env.sample` in the config folder to create an `.env` file in the root of the directory.
+3. Use the `.env.sample` in the config folder to create an `.env` file in the root of the directory.
    > Specify the API key for OpenAI using the key you copied in step 2.
    <!-- > Specify the settings for DB key using values from the `database-research_ro.json` file. -->
 Note: You need to have these keys, there are no default values.

-3. Adjust variables in the `.env` file before running if not applying defaults.
+4. Adjust variables in the `.env` file before running if not applying defaults.

-4. You need to provide a set of different files for the code to work in the folder 'data', primarily being the 'CSV Data' and 'Submissions'.
+5. You need to provide a set of different files for the code to work in the folder 'data', primarily being the 'CSV Data' and 'Submissions'.
    a.
 CSV Data:
    > You need to provide 3 files from Canvas, containing assignment, grading, and rubric data.
    > Each file name has a prefix that Canvas generates, that follows a format: `(name)\_(3/4 digit code)\_(2 letters for term)\_(year)\_(courseID)\_`